Stiffness, Stability, and Safety. Understanding Chronic Tightness and How to Fix ItMay 23, 2023

-When the body has the tension (safety) it craves, it can finally let go of the tension it holds chronically.If you are thinking, I’m not bendy at all, this doesn’t apply to me.
+When the body has the tension (safety) it craves, it can finally let go of the chronic tightness it is holding.If you are thinking, I’m not bendy at all, this doesn’t apply to me.
 All the strategies but the last one could still be very helpful for you too.
 I might just use a different isometric strategy (called yielding isometrics) to allow your body to soften into those ranges instead of creating more stiffness overall stiffness.

 In my Women’s Running Academy (Mentorship), we dig deep like this into your body to understand why it feels/moves the way it does.
 We provide the support it needs, where YOU need it so that you can run and move more efficiently.